-In order to illustrate the spatial detail from results that can be obtained on the biophysical domain from the AGMEMOD-MITERRA model combination, a map of the changes in greenhouse gases is provided in Figure 5.
+In order to illustrate the spatial detail from results that can be obtained on the biophysical domain from the AGMEMOD-MITERRA model combination, a map of the changes in greenhouse gases is provided in Figure 5 (see also comments made with respect to Figure 4 above).
 Without going into all the details, an interesting additional insight results from Figure 5.
 It not only reinforces an earlier statement made about the heterogeneity in EU agriculture, but it also emphasises the importance of substitution effects.
 The simulated CAP scenario is affecting different agricultural activities in different ways.
 As an example, the reductions in dairy and beef production may lead to changes in land use and or expansions of other productions (e.g. pigs, poultry, sheep).
 Moreover, there may be different impacts on the feed and nutrient sourcing.
-This could lead to a net reduction as well to net increases in the amount of (equivalent) greenhouse gase emissions per hectare.
+This could lead to a net reduction as well to net increases in the amount of (equivalent) greenhouse gas emissions per hectare.
 For orange and red coloured regions, the amount of greenhouse gasses shows a net increase.
-As such this results emphasizes the importance of pursuing environmental, biodiversity and climate policies in a targeted way.
+As such these results emphasize the importance of pursuing environmental, biodiversity and climate policies in a targeted way.
 Moreover, it underscores the importance to take into account potential impacts of substitution in animal productions and land use changes when evaluating the (net) impact of such policies as spill-over effects (indirect effects) can make a difference.